A history of canals in Arizona

 In exchange for water to be saved by his proposals, Chandler offered to build a new diversion dam made of huge boulders.
-The south end of the dam tied into granite masonry abutments and wing walls, the head of the new canal.
+The south end of the dam tied into granite masonry abutments and wing walls – the head of the new canal.

-The branch heading west was called the ‘Crosscut canal’ and for about two miles, it followed what is now Brown Road to the edge of a small mesa near the Tempe Canal.
-This spot is where Chandler built the Chandler Power Plant that provided the first electricity to Mesa.
+The branch heading west was called the Crosscut Canal, and for about two miles, it followed what is now Brown Road to the edge of a small mesa near the Tempe Canal.
+This spot is where Chandler built the Chandler Falls Power Plant that provided electricity to Mesa and Tempe.

-Recognizing the water savings the Consolidated Canal made possible, the federal government later sought to acquire the canal as part of a unified water distribution system for the Association.
-Negotiations to buy the Consolidated Canal.
+Recognizing the water savings that the Consolidated Canal made possible, the federal government later sought to acquire the canal as part of a unified water distribution system for the Association.
+Government engineers saw that all canals south of the Salt River could be interconnected by building a new 6-mile length of canal from Granite Reef Diversion Dam to the Consolidated Canal.

-Western Canal (1912-1913)
+8. Western Canal (1912-1913)

 Water is routed into and through these laterals by a series of turnout gates.
 Residential irrigation customers take their water entitlement at regularly scheduled intervals throughout the year by opening valves that release water onto their property for specific time periods.